Who is Abdullah Abdullah? Afghanistan's three-times presidential contender

-Throughout the 1980s he co-ordinated treatment and healthcare for resistance fighters and civilians in Afghanistan, and that is where he first became associated with Masood.
+Throughout the 1980s he co-ordinated treatment and healthcare for resistance fighters and civilians in Afghanistan.

-He eventually became an adviser and close friend to the commander, who was assassinated in 2001.
+He eventually became an adviser and close friend to Ahmed Shah Masood, who was assassinated in 2001.

-Serving as foreign minister in the short-lived government headed by the Northern Alliance, Dr Abdullah continued as "foreign minister-in-exile" throughout the years of rule by the Taliban, which was ended by the US-led invasion in 2001.
+Dr Abdullah served as foreign minister in the short-lived government headed by the Northern Alliance just before the Taliban took control in 1996.
+He continued as "foreign minister-in-exile" throughout the years of rule by the Taliban, which were ended by the US-led invasion in 2001.

 Following the fall of the Taliban, he served as foreign minister in Hamid Karzai's administration but resigned in 2006 and registered as an independent candidate to contest the 2009 presidential election.